adhikarisamyog10/learning-to-create-a-repo/README.md

 # learning-to-create-a-repo
-I am learning how to use GIT HUB and this is my first repo
+This is my first repo